YRu23/I4_Easy_to_access/README.md

 print_csv_sample('ratings.csv')
 ```

+Access tech: manual file download and load/read.

 Pros:
-simplify the file management and transfer as multiple files are bundle into one.
+- simplify the file management and transfer as multiple files are bundle into one.
-efficient in downloading multiple files.
+- efficient in downloading multiple files.

 Cons:
-longer processing time required to upload the and read the file.
+- longer processing time required to upload the and read the file.
+- limitation to upload large file size to some platform due to file size

 # JSON